mongodb-labs/powerbi-connector-prototype/README.md

 1. In Power BI, browse to Get Data > More...
 2. Search for **MongoDB BI Connector (Beta)**
 3. Click Continue when presented with the warning message
-4. Enter your MongoDB BI Connector server, port and database
+4. Enter the name of the DSN for your MongoDB ODBC 1.3.0 ANSI Driver
 5. Choose "DirectQuery" mode
 6. Click OK to continue